52 Comments

 And this government will never change, it can’t afford to alienate its new Muslim and far Left supporters for both political and public safety concerns.
 That’s why the Royal commission will not focus on antisemitism but its remit will include “social cohesion” to dilute the issue and help insulate Albanese from damage.

 What could his government do?
 It could have allowed President Herzog to address the Australian Parliament.
 It could have seen to it that he could have visited the Melbourne synagogue destroyed by arsonists.
-It could announce that, upon examination of the evidence, there has been no genocide or intentionally starvation in Gaza, that civilian deaths, while unfortunate, were the result of Hamas’ deliberate strategy.
+It could announce that, upon examination of the evidence, there has been no genocide or intentional starvation in Gaza, that civilian deaths, while unfortunate, were the result of Hamas’ deliberate strategy.

 It could announce its revocation of Palestinian statehood based on the reading of the proposed Palestinian Constitution which is anything but democratic in its content, constitutionalizes “pay for slay” and confirms that Palestinians are indistinguishable as a people from their Arab neighbors.